 Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the District's financial statements as a whole.
-The supplementary information listed in the accompanying table of contents are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The supplementary information as listed in the accompanying table of contents are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 The supplementary information is the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
-The supplementary information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the budgetary schedules are fairly stated in all material respects in relation to the financial statements as a whole.
+The supplementary information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the supplementary information is fairly stated in all material respects in relation to the financial statements as a whole.